danielharrell/SumLect2015/Lost_Idea_LA.md

 then, can be cast in terms that encompass what many of us, I think, might say a liberal education finally is, and where any appeal to a number of liberal arts seems beside the point.
-It is no surprise, then, that the self, and a self ready for anything, is a final element in defenses of liberal education, as a way of characterizing its end.
-Here is one example from the same address by a recent St. John's graduate that I quoted just above:
+It is no surprise, then, that a final way defenses of liberal education make it a matter of something other than content is to identify its end with the self, and a self ready for anything.
+Here is one example from the same address by a recent St. John's graduate that I quoted just
+above:

 > After my two-year commitment with Teach For America, I hope to continue my work in the field of education.
 But